terraindata/terrain/README.md

 ## Troubleshooting

 1. Node or npm errors: `npm install` - you may be missing packages.
+2. Test suite doesn't run all tests: make sure you have added correct `t.plan(x)` or `t.end()` statements to every test, otherwise the test suite will hang.
-2. Assume it's an early sign of the apocalypse.
+3. Assume it's an early sign of the apocalypse.
 Hide your kids.
 Run.